Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 This is a step by step tutorial using our **custom Unity3D project templates** to create an **asset bundle** that can be used by the **ARpoise** or **AR-vos** AR apps.
 (Assets include 3D models, sounds, images etc. that make up your AR experience or "layer.")
 - The tutorial shows how to create an asset bundle for **Android, on a Windows 10 PC.**
 - The process for creating an **iOS asset bundle on a Mac** is similar, and we indicate the differences.
-- You will need both versions in order for your layer to work successfully on both Android and iOS.
-If you can't create both versions yourself, please ask Hidden Histories for help.
+- **You will need both versions in order for your layer to work successfully on both Android and iOS.** If you can't create both versions yourself, please ask Hidden Histories for help.

-**NOTE on building both versions on a Mac:**
+**You might be able to build both versions on a Mac:**
-- On a Mac you might be able to create an asset bundle for Android as well.
-Windows PCs however do not seem to be able to create asset bundles for iOS.
+- On Macs, testers have been able to create asset bundles for Android as well.
+Windows PCs however do not consistently create asset bundles for iOS.
-- If you want to do this, please follow this procedure:
+- If you want try to create both bundles on a Mac, please follow this procedure:
   - Build your iOS asset bundle on a Mac and upload it to your porPOIse account.
   - Successfully get it to work in the ARpoise app on an iPhone or iPad.
   - Then build the Android asset bundle, upload it to your porPOIse account and try it out on an Android smartphone.